deanishe/alfred-default-folder-x/README.md

 This workflow is released under the [MIT licence][mit].

+The main workflow icon is the property of the [magnificent folks at St. Clair Software][stclair].

 It is based on the [Alfred-Workflow][aw] library, which is also released under the [MIT licence][mit].